-If you haven’t, but you have an interest in sharing, exchanging or accessing healthcare records in Europe in one way or another, watch this space, as the European Commission plans to publish a recommendation on the technical specifications for a EEHR exchange format in the spring.
+If you haven’t, but you have an interest in sharing, exchanging or accessing EHRs in Europe in one way or another, the European Commission published recommendations on the technical specifications for a EEHR exchange format.

-The EEHR exchange format is part of a bigger plan, one of many ambitious initiatives announced back in April 2018 as part of the Commission’s Communication: enabling the digital transformation of health and care in the Digital Single Market; empowering citizens and building a healthier society.
+The EEHR exchange format is part of a bigger plan, one of many ambitious initiatives announced as part of the Commission’s Communication: enabling the digital transformation of health and care in the Digital Single Market; empowering citizens and building a healthier society.

 Health data comes in various forms and currently there is no standardised approach on how to manage it, which raises various challenges on a national as well as a pan-European level.
 If we add various languages as well as different levels of digital maturity into the picture, it just adds even more layers of complexity to the matter!

-According to the European Commission—and this comes as no surprise for us living in Europe—in most cases, heath data is not available to the patients themselves or to public authorities, medical professionals or researchers to help them develop and deliver better diagnosis, treatment or personalised care.
+According to the European Commission—and this comes as no surprise for us living in Europe—in most cases, health data is not available to the patients themselves or to public authorities, medical professionals or researchers to help them develop and deliver a better diagnosis, treatment or personalised care.
 Even when it is available, health data often depends on technologies that are not interoperable, thus hindering its wider use.

 Therefore, the plan is to monitor the cross-border interoperability of EHR systems and identify incentives for adopting the EEHR exchange format widely across the EU as well as continue financing projects that can lead to large-scale improvements.
 What we know so far about the exchange format is that it will be based on open standards and uptake will rely on voluntary adoption of the industry and the entire ecosystem.